Nitrolaunch/nitrolaunch/docs/principles.md

 The people who make content for this game should have their hard work and wishes respected.

 ## 4. Changes in the environment should be explicit
-Your game environment should not change unless you update the profile.
+Your game environment should not change unless you update the instance.
 Your set of available packages should not change without a repository sync.

 ## 5. Nitrolaunch should be disconnected from any other update schedules
 You shouldn't have to update Nitrolaunch when a new Minecraft version releases or a new version of a package is published unless the process for using these systems changes.